priyanshu102002/Auth/README.md

 - Sending the response into frontend and redirecting into home page
 - Sending the token into frontend through cookie

-- Saving data using redux (cookie)
+- Saving data using redux and remove all useState
+- Saving the data presistently using redux-persist after refreshing the page